Danny-sc/Tutorial_2/index.md

 #> 31.86318 15.87364 28.85938 30.41292 23.41641
 ```

 We see that while `ems0` uncertainties (`sigmas0`) are larger than the ensemble variabilities, `ems2` uncertainties (`sigmas2`) are similar or smaller than the ensemble variabilities.
-Since the emulators variance is smaller than the uncertainty inherent to the model, the non-implausible
+This means that we reached one of the possible stopping criteria: since the emulators variance is smaller than the uncertainty inherent to the model, the non-implausible
 space already contains acceptable matches and is unlikely to
 decrease in size in the next iteration.
-For this reason, we conclude here the iterating process and therefore the tutorial.
+For this reason, we conclude here the iterating process.
 Note that if we could revise the uncertainties present in our model and decrease them, we would then be able to perform other waves of the history matching process and shrink the non-implausible space down further.

+In general, another stopping criterion consists in having all the input space deemed implausible at the end of the current wave.
+In this situation, one deduces that there are no parameter sets that give an acceptable match with the data: in particular, this raises doubts about the adequacy of the chosen model.
+Finally, we can stop the history matching process if all model runs at the non-implausible space of the current wave are accurate enough, i.e. if they are close enough to the targets.

 # Glossary